wp-plugins/bad-behavior/README.txt

 == Installation ==

+*Warning*: If you are upgrading from a 1.x.x version of Bad Behavior, you must remove it from your system entirely, and delete all of its database tables, before installing Bad Behavior 2.0.x.
+You do not need to remove a 2.0.x version of Bad Behavior before upgrading to this release.

 Bad Behavior has been designed to install on each host software in the manner most appropriate to each platform.
 It's usually sufficient to follow the generic instructions for installing any plugin or extension